aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/workbook-conversions/pdf/_index.md

 Aspose.Cells for C++ supports conversion from spreadsheets to PDF independently of other software.
 Simply save an Excel file to PDF using the [**Workbook**](https://reference.aspose.com/cells/go-cpp/workbook/) class' [**Save**](https://reference.aspose.com/cells/go-cpp/workbook/save/) method.
 The [**Save**](https://reference.aspose.com/cells/go-cpp/workbook/save/) method provides the [**SaveFormat.Pdf**](https://reference.aspose.com/cells/cpp/aspose.cells/saveformat/) enumeration member that converts the native Excel files to PDF format.

-Follow the below steps to directly convert the Excel spreadsheets to PDF format:
+Follow the steps below to directly convert the Excel spreadsheets to PDF format:

 1. Instantiate an object of the [**Workbook**](https://reference.aspose.com/cells/go-cpp/workbook/) class by calling its empty constructor.
-1. You may open/load an existing template file or skip this step if you are creating the workbook from scratch.
+2. You may open/load an existing template file or skip this step if you are creating the workbook from scratch.
-1. Do any work (input data, apply formatting, set formulas, insert pictures, or other drawing objects, and so on) on the spreadsheet using Aspose.Cells' APIs.
+3. Do any work (input data, apply formatting, set formulas, insert pictures, or other drawing objects, etc.) on the spreadsheet using Aspose.Cells' APIs.
-1. When the spreadsheet code is complete, call the [**Workbook**](https://reference.aspose.com/cells/go-cpp/workbook/) class' [**Save**](https://reference.aspose.com/cells/go-cpp/workbook/save/) method to save the spreadsheet.
+4. When the spreadsheet code is complete, call the [**Workbook**](https://reference.aspose.com/cells/go-cpp/workbook/) class' [**Save**](https://reference.aspose.com/cells/go-cpp/workbook/save/) method to save the spreadsheet.

-The file format should be PDF, so select *Pdf* (a pre-defined value) from the [**SaveFormat**](https://reference.aspose.com/cells/go-cpp/saveformat/) enumeration to generate the final PDF document.
+The file format should be PDF, so select *Pdf* (a pre‑defined value) from the [**SaveFormat**](https://reference.aspose.com/cells/go-cpp/saveformat/) enumeration to generate the final PDF document.

 {{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-Go-CPP-Pdf.go" >}}
 ### **Advanced Conversion**

 You may also opt to use the [**PdfSaveOptions**](https://reference.aspose.com/cells/go-cpp/pdfsaveoptions/) class to set different attributes for the conversion.
 Setting different properties of the [**PdfSaveOptions**](https://reference.aspose.com/cells/go-cpp/pdfsaveoptions/) class gives you control over the print, font, security, and compression settings for the output PDF.

 The most important property is [**GetCompliance()**](https://reference.aspose.com/cells/go-cpp/pdfsaveoptions/getcompliance/), which enables you to set the PDF standards compliance level.
-Currently, you can save to PDF 1.4, PDF 1.5, PDF 1.6, PDF 1.7, PDF/A-1a, PDF/A-1b, PDF/A-2a, PDF/A-2b, PDF/A-2u, PDF/A-3a, PDF/A-2ab, and PDF/A-3u formats.
+Currently, you can save to PDF 1.4, PDF 1.5, PDF 1.6, PDF 1.7, PDF/A-1a, PDF/A-1b, PDF/A-2a, PDF/A-2b, PDF/A-2u, PDF/A-3a, PDF/A-3b, and PDF/A-3u formats.
 Note that with the PDF/A format, an output file size is larger than a regular PDF file size.

-#### **Saving Workbook to PDF/A Complied Files**
+#### **Saving Workbook to PDF/A Compliant Files**

-The below-provided code snippet demonstrates how to use the [**PdfSaveOptions**](https://reference.aspose.com/cells/go-cpp/pdfsaveoptions/) class to save Excel files to PDF/A compliant PDF format.
+The code snippet below demonstrates how to use the [**PdfSaveOptions**](https://reference.aspose.com/cells/go-cpp/pdfsaveoptions/) class to save Excel files to PDF/A‑compliant PDF format.

 {{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-Go-CPP-Pdf-1.go" >}}
 {{% alert color="primary" %}}